dmitriy-kuleshov/dmitriy-kuleshov/README.md

 ## Hello there!

-- 🔭 I’m currently working on my [GitNub Pages]https://github.com/dmitriy-kuleshov/fastapi-app-learning
+- 🔭 I’m currently working on my personal fastapi-project
 - 🌱 I’m currently learning FastApi
 - 💻 I’m Junior Python Back-end developer
-- 🚀 One of the best GitHub repository [GitHub Pages](https://github.com/cheatsnake/backend-cheats)
+- 🚀 One of the best repositories on GitHub, which I recommend to everyone [GitHub Pages](https://github.com/cheatsnake/backend-cheats)

 <div align="center">